MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/ecommerce-components.md

 ## Themes

-Themes contain sitewide Cascading Style Sheets (CSS) style definitions.
-They also let you add custom, module-specific CSS style definitions.
+Themes contain sitewide SCSS (syntactically awesome style sheets) style definitions.
+They also let you add custom, module-specific SCSS style definitions.
 You can set a site theme in the authoring tools.
 All pages then use that theme by default.
 You can add more themes, and set them on a template, a layout, or a specific page.
 This capability is useful if you want to change the theme for a campaign or a temporary seasonal change.
 You can set the theme on the whole site or a subset of pages.

+Themes also have the ability to override module views including starter kit modules as well as add module definition extension to extend the configurations and resources on a module.
+This gives the theme the ability to alter the look and feel of all modules (custom and starter kit) without needing to clone modules allowing for better servicability.

 ## Script injectors